(613) 533-2901 (M.Sc. and Ph.D. Programs)

 EPID 802 Foundations in Public Health

 This course provides an overview of theoretical and conceptual foundations of public health.
 It examines the social determinants of health and population health approaches to promote and protect health.
 It instils in students an understanding of the historical achievements, core values and ethical frameworks that guide public health action.
 Three term-hours.
-Fall every year.
+Fall.
 D. Hunter.

 EPID 803 The Canadian Health System

 The aim of this introductory course is to describe how health services are organized and delivered in Canada.
 Students who take the course will: 1) understand the inputs, delivery and outputs of the Canadian health system; 2) recognize and explain the factors that influence change in this system; and 3) consider current health policy issues in Canada.
 Three term-hours.
-Winter every year.
+Winter.
 S. Buttemer

 EPID 805 Leading Evidence Informed Action